uhop/koa-cognito-middleware/README.md

 # Versions

+- 1.4.3 *Added a support for multiple user pools.*
-- 1.4.2 &mdash; *More bugfixes*
+- 1.4.2 *More bugfixes.*
-- 1.4.1 &mdash; *Bugfixes*
+- 1.4.1 *Bugfixes.*
-- 1.4.0 &mdash; *Added support for an auth cookie*
+- 1.4.0 *Added support for an auth cookie.*
-- 1.3.0 &mdash; *Split off the common functionality to [cognito-toolkit](https://www.npmjs.com/package/cognito-toolkit)*
+- 1.3.0 *Split off the common functionality to [cognito-toolkit](https://www.npmjs.com/package/cognito-toolkit).*
-- 1.2.0 &mdash; *Added a utility to lazily retrieve an access token by client ID and a secret*
+- 1.2.0 *Added a utility to lazily retrieve an access token by client ID and a secret.*
-- 1.1.0 &mdash; *Added a utility to auto-retrieve an access token by client ID and a secret*
+- 1.1.0 *Added a utility to auto-retrieve an access token by client ID and a secret.*
-- 1.0.0 &mdash; *The initial public release*
+- 1.0.0 *The initial public release.*

 # License